RuanGeldenhuys/fmx_project_22550801/README.md

         </table>

 What you are left with is a table with all the parameters in the BEKK-GARCH model and their significance levels.
+The output for the significance levels appear strange here but work fine within the formal document.

 ``` r
 ## You can uncomment this code if you prefer the results to be represented in